fluxcd/website/content/en/flux/installation/configuration/persistent-storage-internal-artifacts.md

 ## Add the PVC to the source-controller

-Add the PVC file to the `kustomization.yaml` resources and patch the source-controller volumes:
+To add the PVC file to the `kustomization.yaml` resources and patch the source-controller volumes [during bootstrap](_index.md), add the following patches to the flux-system `kustomization.yaml`:

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1